Niels Christian Frederiksen

-Niels Christian Frederiksen (Friderichsen) (23 March 1840 - 4 November 1905) was a Danish national economist, businessman and politician.
-He was a professor at the University of Copenhagen from 1867 and was a member of Folketinget from 1865.
-He emigrated to America after the collapse of his business conglomerate but returned to Denmark after a second bankruptcy.
-He was the brother of Erhard Frederiksen and Kirstine Frederiksen.
+Niels Christian Frederiksen (Friderichsen) (23 March 1840 – 4 November 1905) was a Danish economist, politician, and businessman.
+He was a professor at the University of Copenhagen and a member of Folketinget.

 Early life and education

-Frederiksen was born on 23 March 1840 at Fuglsang Manor on Lolland, the son of Hohannes D. Friderichsen (1791-1861) and Maria Hansen (1811-1901).
-He graduated from Sorø Academy in1857 and then enrolled at the University of Copenhagen where he studied political sciences (statsvidenskab).
-He won the university's gold medal in 1859 for a thesis on the influence of grain prices on wage levels.
+Frederiksen was born on 23 March 1840 at Fuglsang Manor on Lolland, the son of Johan D. Friderichsen (1791–1861) and Maria Hansen (1811–1901).
+He enrolled at the University of Copenhagen to study political science, where he won a gold medal for his thesis on the relationship between grain prices and wages.
 He graduated in 1862.